Brick Cracks Quick Guide: Causes, Awareness & Brick Repair!

 However, don’t immediately assume the worst!
 More times than you might think, brick cracking is simply an indication that your house is doing what it naturally does – settle.
 With time, every house will settle into the ground a little bit more, especially if your house’s plot was excavated before your home was actually built.
 As the house’s continued weight causes the soil underneath to become more compact, this will usually cause at least a little bit of cracking.
 Unless your house is settling very unevenly, this may not be a foundational issue at all.

-If settling is not the cause of your brick cracks, then water retention might be.
+If settling is not the brick cracks cause, then water retention might be.
 Bricks are naturally porous, so when they’re exposed to rain or sprinkler water, they tend to absorb it.
 Usually, when the sun comes out, it will help evaporate the water and your bricks will be none the worse for wear.
 However, if your bricks absorb too much water, they can expand, causing them to be too big for their original pattern and sometimes causing cracks.

 Another reason why you may be seeing cracks in your brick veneer or brick wall is because the mortar in between your bricks is deteriorating.
 This naturally occurs over time due to the elements or exposure to water or certain minerals.
 While crumby mortar can cause structural issues, if it’s caught early enough, it may be easily repaired.